 We hope this tool will be quite useful for your research (or other projects).
 Remember that with QuestionPro, you'll be able to use these values to obtain real value thanks to our Survey Software.

-You can start right now by using QuestionPro for free or connect with one of our executives to clear your doubts about our platform.
+You can start right now by using QuestionPro for free or connect with one of our executives to clear any doubts you may have about our platform.

 Finally, we recommend the following read: Population vs. Sample.